Laundry Service: Commercial performance

 After debuting at number three on the Italian Albums Chart, Laundry Service ascended to number two the following week but was kept from attaining the top position by Alanis Morissette's 2002 album Under Rug Swept.
 In Spain, Servicio de Lavanderia reached number two on the PROMUSICAE albums chart.
 It also charted in 2005 in the country along with Shakira's fifth and sixth studio albums Fijación Oral, Vol. 1 and Oral Fixation, Vol. 2, respectively.
 The album has been certified quintuple-platinum by PROMUSICAE for shipments of 500,000 units.
 In Sweden, Laundry Service debuted atop the Sverigetopplistan chart and stayed on the top position for three weeks.
 It was certified double platinum by IFPI Sweden in 2003.
 In Switzerland, the album entered the Schweizer Hitparade chart at number 81 and peaked at number one, spending a total of 84 weeks on the chart.
 Laundry Service was later certified quintuple-platinum by the IFPI for selling 200,000 units in Switzerland.
 In the United Kingdom, Laundry Service debuted at number three on the UK Albums Chart.
 It later peaked at number two.
 The album was certified double-platinum by the British Phonographic Industry (BPI) for shipments of 600,000 copies.
 By 2002, Laundry Service had sold more than four million copies in Europe alone and thus was certified quadruple-platinum by IFPI Europe.

-"Laundry Service" has become one of the best selling album of all time in Turkey and she has received a platinum disc by Sony Music Turkey in a press conference in Istanbul in 2002.
+In the Asian continent the album managed to enter chats in countries like Singapore at the highest position being 6 where it was later certified as "gold record" until 2002, in Japan the album entered the Oricon list at the highest position being 21 spending a total of 10 weeks on the chart achieving until 2006 sales of 101,720 sales in Japan according to the Oricon Book Charts, the album was certified in countries like India with more than 200 thousand sales achieving 5 platinum records, Russia with more than 100,000 units, Indonesia certified gold, Thailand reaching platinum record, in Turkey become one of the best selling album of all time and she has received a platinum disc by Sony Music Turkey in a press conference in Istanbul in 2002, By 2003 the album had already gone triple platinum, Taiwan certified platinum record, in countries like South Korea "Laundry Service" entered the weekly chart at number 15 selling a quantity of 9,863 copies.

+In Africa, Laundry Service entered the South African charts, reaching number 2 and subsequently being certified platinum for 50,000 copies by 2002.
+In Egypt, the album was certified 4x platinum in 2002.
+In Zimbabwe, Shakira reached number 1 on the weekly chart of best-selling international albums in 2002.